makma/fingerprintjs.com/content/use-cases/use-cases/personalization.md

   .then(fpResult => { result = fpResult })
 ```

-The `endpoint` property is quite important and is used for the [Subdomain setup](https://dev.fingerprintjs.com/docs/subdomain-integration).
+The `endpoint` property is quite important and is used for the [custom subdomain setup](https://dev.fingerprintjs.com/docs/subdomain-integration).
 Using a subdomain is required for correct identification while using Fingerprint Pro.

 ### Personalized Shopping Cart Content